It’s a pretty frequently asked question from beginner and somewhat intermediate guitar players, what are some easy guitar solos for beginners?

 11. Sweet Child O’ Mine by Guns n’ Roses

-There’s no mistaking the guitar riff that allowed Guns n’ Roses to continue fueling their skyrocketing success towards the heavens.
-From the now-iconic intro of “Sweet Child O’ Mine” to the solo at the 1:15, everything about this song is simply perfect from the viewpoint of an adoring rock fan.
+There’s no mistaking the guitar riff that allowed Guns n’ Roses to continue fueling their skyrocketing success toward the heavens.
+From the now-iconic intro of “Sweet Child O’ Mine” to the solo at 1:15, everything about this song is simply perfect from the viewpoint of an adoring rock fan.

 12. While My Guitar Gently Weeps by The Beatles

-Lennon gave a mellow solo towards the last 30 seconds of the song.
-It had the same tonal attributes as the rest of the music piece; albeit, in a more subdued manner.
+Lennon gave a mellow solo toward the last 30 seconds of the song.
+It had the same tonal attributes as the rest of the music piece, albeit in a more subdued manner.
 The slow and deliberate strumming should prove useful to anyone who is only learning the basics of the trade.

 13. High and Dry by Radiohead